Adrian-Usz/Crowbar-Command-Line/README.md

+Forked version to also include compiling from command line (Still WIP)

+Shoutout to the origial person who made the decompiling feature.

+Orginal Description

 # Crowbar-Command-Line
 A fork of the Crowbar source code designed to allow command line de-compiling of source engine models.
 Mainly meant for automation and use in other programs that require the de-compilation of models.